Tel: +33 (0) 1 47 20 40 07

 Avoid any pressure, such as lying on the treated area or massaging the treated area for 12 hours after treatment.

 The current treatment only takes a few minutes.
-Effects start to appear within 3 to 8 days and are greatest on the 15th day after injection.
+Effects start to appear within 3 to 8 days and are optimal on the 15th day after injection.
 Gradually, after 4 to 6 months, the effects diminish and the muscular action reappears.

 After a few injections, the muscle contraction gradually decreases and the necessary adjustments become less important and more spaced.
 Thus, the first year, the frequency of injections is every 4-6 months and gradually decreases with use, sometimes reaching 12 months.